 RNB Global University follows Semester System.
 Accordingly, each academic year is divided into two semesters, Odd (July-December) and Even (January-June).
 Besides this, the university follows a system of continuous evaluation along with regular updating in course curricula and teaching pedagogy.

-The curriculum for B. Tech (CSE) Program along with examination pattern is as follows:
+The curriculum for B.Tech.
+Program for (January-June) Even Semester, 2020 along with examination pattern is as follows:

 Course Scheme